Stratio/flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

                                       very late if new files keep coming in the spooling directory. maxBackoff            4000            The maximum time (in millis) to wait between consecutive attempts to write to the channel(s) if the channel is full.
-The source will start at a low backoff and increase it exponentially each time the channel throws a ChannelException, upto the value specified by this parameter. batchSize             100             Granularity at which to batch transfer to the channel inputCharset          UTF-8           Character set used by deserializers that treat the input file as text. decodeErrorPolicy     ``FAIL``        What to do when we see a non-decodable character in the input file.
+The source will start at a low backoff and increase it exponentially each time the channel throws a ChannelException, upto the value specified by this parameter. batchSize             100             Granularity at which to batch transfer to the channel deserializer          ``LINE``        Specify the deserializer used to parse the file into events.
-                                      ``FAIL``: Throw an exception and fail to parse the file.
-                                      ``REPLACE``: Replace the unparseable character with the "replacement character" char, typically Unicode U+FFFD.
-                                      ``IGNORE``: Drop the unparseable character sequence. deserializer          ``LINE``        Specify the deserializer used to parse the file into events.
                                       Defaults to parsing each line as an event.
-The class specified must implement ``EventDeserializer.Builder``. deserializer.*                        Varies per event deserializer. bufferMaxLines        --              (Obselete) This option is now ignored. bufferMaxLineLength   5000            (Deprecated) Maximum length of a line in the commit buffer.
+The class specified must implement ``EventDeserializer.Builder``. deserializer.*                        Varies per event deserializer (see below). bufferMaxLines        --              (Obsolete) This option is now ignored. bufferMaxLineLength   5000            (Deprecated) Maximum length of a line in the commit buffer.
 Use deserializer.maxLineLength instead. selector.type         replicating     replicating or multiplexing selector.*                            Depends on the selector.type value